 Porphyry inherited the private manuscripts of Plotinus, which he considered defective in terms of format, though not in respect of ideational and experiential content.
 Porphyry eventually edited those manuscripts, publishing the result some thirty years after the death of his teacher.
 The Plotinus texts became known as the Enneads.

-The output of Porphyry is rather different to that of Plotinus.
+The output of Porphyry is different to that of Plotinus.
 He was an industrious writer, evidently believing in a reconcilement of the teachings of Plato and Aristotle.
-He wrote commentaries on Aristotle that Plotinus might have deemed too academic.
+Porphyry wrote commentaries on Aristotle that Plotinus might have deemed too academic.
 These included the famous Isagoge, a preparation for the study of Aristotelian logic, well received by the Christian Schoolmen centuries later.

 About sixty works are attributed to Porphyry.
 Most of these are lost or extant in a fragmented form.
 The subjects covered include history, mathematics, Homeric literary criticism, and metaphysics.
 There are scholarly uncertainties in confirming a number of the attributions.

 The uncertainties have contributed to a mixed assessment of Porphyry’s role.
 He may have deliberately composed for different readerships, given the diverse nature of attributions.
 Modern scholars have credited Porphyry with a basically rational orientation.
-However, he diverged into what some commentators have deemed to be an idiosyncratic preoccupation with religious matters (and even astrology).
+However, he diverged into what some commentators have deemed an idiosyncratic preoccupation with religious matters (and even astrology).

-One view is that he validated the Chaldean Oracles for the common worshipper, himself remaining aloof from theurgy.
+One view is that he validated the Chaldean Oracles for the common worshipper, while himself remaining aloof from theurgy.
 Augustine of Hippo presented Porphyry in terms of an anomaly; Pierre Hadot concluded that Porphyry tried to find a universal denominator in varied religious phenomena, including the Indian “gymnosophists.”

 His lengthy work Against the Christians survives only in fragments; this critique was denounced by Christianity, being burned in 448 by Byzantine decree.
 Porphyry was a defender of paganism, more specifically the philosophical tradition of Plato and Aristotle.
 During his lifetime, the spread of Christianity was slow by comparison with fourth century developments after the reign of Constantine.